-- Research and Writing For Practitioners (3 units)
+- Research and Writing for Practitioners (2 units)

 - Sustainable Urban Economies (3 units)

-Full-time students enroll in 9 units of core coursework each semester, completing these required 18 units within the first year of the program.
+Full-time students enroll in 5 to 8 units of core coursework each semester, completing these required 20 units by the end of their third semester.
 Note that students also enroll in fieldwork courses while completing their core curriculum.

 Elective Coursework & Independent Learning Activities

-Students take three one-unit elective courses that enable them to focus their studies and specialize in an area of interest.
+In their fourth semester, students take two 1-unit elective courses that enable them to develop their practitioner skills.
 A minimum of two electives are offered during each semester of the program.
-Students are encouraged to take their elective courses beginning in the third semester of the program.

 Students can potentially enroll for elective units as independent learning activities, working under the mentorship of a faculty expert.
 These independent studies are learning activities conceived and crafted by students in collaboration with their evaluators (faculty at AULA or other accredited graduate programs) and approved by their USMA faculty mentors.
 Independent studies may be focused on content related aspects of a student’s field work, specific areas of interest arising from one or more of the required core courses, or an emerging topic of urban sustainability not covered in any of the required courses or electives.